- Licence name

-If you're responsible for putting on a performance, find out if you need a licence, how to apply, what conditions you need to meet and how to appeal a licensing decision.
+If you're responsible for putting on a performance with a child in it, find out if you need a licence, how to apply, what conditions you need to meet and how to appeal a licensing decision.

 You'll need a child performance licence if a child who's of compulsory school age wants to take part in a performance you're responsible for.
 A child is of compulsory school age until the last Friday in June of the academic year in which they become 16 years of age.

 You'll need a licence for each child of compulsory school age who's taking part in the performance.